crevettemoi/crevettemoi.github.io/README.md

 # WebDevBootcamp
-# This is a repo for my learning, hopefully I learn a lot.
+# This is a repo for my website learning, hopefully I learn a lot.